Operations, maintenance and upgrades

 New!
 More ePermits now online.
 We are pleased to announce that you can now apply for your street use, hoarding and associated temporary no parking permits, banner over roadways, block party, street use filming, vending box and new community directional sign online using our Roads ePermits website.

 Traffic information now

-Plan your commuting trip.
+Plan your commuting trip with a Calgary traffic report.
 See the Advanced Traveller Information System (ATIS) for traffic cameras and any incidents, closures, roadwork or delays affecting your drive in Calgary.